pawelc/docs/toread_prob.md

-1962 - Introduction to the theory of statistics (book) 1969 - Estimating the components of a mixture of normal distributions 1978 - On a measure of lack of fit in time series models 1985 - Chi-Plots for Assessing Dependence
+1962 - Introduction to the theory of statistics (book) 1969 - Estimating the components of a mixture of normal distributions 1978 - On a measure of lack of fit in time series models 1980 - Approximation theorems of mathematical statistics 1985 - Chi-Plots for Assessing Dependence
 1986 - Density estimation for statistics and data analysis 1991 - Elements of Information Theory
 1995 - Wand, M.P and Jones, M.C.
 (1995).
 Kernel Smoothing.
 London: Chapman & Hall/CRC.
-1997 - Counterexamples in Probability
+1995 - Approximations to multivariate normal rectangle probabilities based on conditional expectations 1996 - Multivariate distributions from mixtures of max-infinitely divisible distributions 1997 - Counterexamples in Probability
-1999 - Probability Theory and Statistical Inference Econometric Modeling with Observational Data (book) 2001 - Gaussianization
+1997 - Multivariate Models and Dependence Concepts 1999 - Probability Theory and Statistical Inference Econometric Modeling with Observational Data (book) 2001 - Gaussianization
-2001 - An introduction to statistical modelling of extreme values 2003 - Kendall’s tau for elliptical distributions
+2001 - An introduction to statistical modelling of extreme values 2002 - The meta-elliptical distributions with given marginals 2003 - Kendall’s tau for elliptical distributions
 2007 - Sampling Archimedean copulas
 2015 - Distilling intractable generative models